Amiga: Amiga hardware clones

 In 2006, two new Amiga clones were announced, both using FPGA-based hardware synthesis to replace the Amiga OCS custom chipset.
 The first, the Minimig, is a personal project of Dutch engineer Dennis van Weeren.
 Referred to as "new Amiga hardware", the original model was built on a Xilinx Spartan-3 development board, but soon a dedicated board was developed.
 The minimig uses the FPGA to reproduce the custom Denise, Agnus, Paula and Gary chips as well as both 8520 CIAs and implements a simple version of Amber.
-The rest of the chips are an actual 68000 CPU, ram chips, and a PIC microcontroller for BIOS control.
+The rest of the chips are an actual 68000 CPU, RAM chips, and a PIC microcontroller for BIOS control.
 The design for Minimig was released as open-source on July 25, 2007.
 In February 2008, an Italian company Acube Systems began selling Minimig boards.
-A third party upgrade replaces the PIC microcontroller with a more powerful ARM processor, providing more functionality such as write access and support for hard disk images.
+A third-party upgrade replaces the PIC microcontroller with a more powerful ARM processor, providing more functionality such as write access and support for hard disk images.
 The Minimig core has been ported to the FPGArcade "Replay" board.
 The Replay uses an FPGA with about three times more capacity and that does support the AGA chipset and a 68020 soft core with 68030 capabilities.
 The Replay board is designed to implement many older computers and classic arcade machines.

 The second is the Clone-A system announced by Individual Computers.
-As of mid-2007 it has been shown in its development form, with FPGA-based boards replacing the Amiga chipset and mounted on an Amiga 500 motherboard.
+As of mid-2007, it had been shown in its development form, with FPGA-based boards replacing the Amiga chipset and mounted on an Amiga 500 motherboard.